ivan5355/RUCourseFinder/README.md

 # Future Features:

-Provide how much the course costs to take at a communuity college compared to Rutgers.
+- Provide how much the course costs to take at a communuity college compared to Rutgers
+- Fine tune a model where a student can ask questions about Rutgers courses

 <img width="1497" alt="Screenshot 2025-01-01 at 3 04 50 PM" src="https://github.com/user-attachments/assets/974b5885-7458-45e5-9f50-d59e905f4f79" />
 <img width="1473" alt="Screenshot 2025-01-01 at 3 05 56 PM" src="https://github.com/user-attachments/assets/397f482e-9dd7-4773-a901-43827999466a" />
 <img width="1505" alt="Screenshot 2025-01-01 at 3 08 04 PM" src="https://github.com/user-attachments/assets/6c8a2c95-ce1b-4a15-9c25-4cf3a74f887b" />